 By Gretchen Woelfle, Alix Delinois (Illustrator)

-Today marks the anniversary of the horrific SCOTUS ruling in Dred Scott v.
-Sandford in 1857 that “Any person descended from Africans, whether slave or free, is not a citizen of the United States, according to the Constitution.”
-(Harriet Scott filed her own case for freedom that was eventually combined with her husband’s.)
-We do not know of a good children’s book about Harriet and Dred Scott, so today we highlight Mumbet’s Declaration of Independence.
 Readers are introduced to Mumbet, a Black woman enslaved in Massachusetts at the time of the Declaration of Independence in 1776.
 Knowing that the promise of freedom and equality should belong to her as well, Mumbet successfully brought a lawsuit against her owners to be free and chose the name Elizabeth Freeman.
 We highly recommend Mumbet’s Declaration of Independence and we suggest reading it to students of all ages before introducing the Dred Scott decision.
 It shows that people were appealing to the courts for justice throughout the history of slavery and later Jim Crow — and in some all too rare cases (such as Mumbet’s) the courts ruled as they should have — and in others (Dred Scott, Plessy, and many more) the rulings defied the laws of humanity and in fact international human rights laws.
+Read examples of how teachers used the book in a middle and upper elementary classroom here.

 March 7